 Improving access to employment is a key way to:

 Transport inequities have the potential to create and exacerbate broader inequities in society, so it is important that the transport system adequately meets the needs of all Aucklanders regardless of age, ability or financial means.

 Addressing this challenge will need to be an ongoing focus of transport and growth planning in Auckland.

 What we can do about it

-- encouraging much stronger business growth and employment opportunities around Albany, Westgate and Manukau, so that people have more options to work or study close to where they live
+- encouraging much stronger business growth and employment opportunities in more locations across the region, so that people have more options to work or study close to where they live

-- encouraging substantial housing growth in inner areas and along main transport routes
+- encouraging substantial housing growth in highly accessible locations, such as along main public transport routes

 - making better use of existing transport networks, which includes increasing the share of travel by walking, cycling and public transport

-- targeting investment in new transport infrastructure to address access issues.
+- targeting investment in new transport infrastructure to improve access to opportunities

 - deliberately addressing existing inequities whilst transforming Auckland’s transport system.